biaslab/ForneyLab.jl/doc/src/nodes.rst

     The calling signature consists of:

     1. The node;
-    2. The index (index in node.interfaces) of the outbound interface as a value type;
+    2. The interface id (index in node.interfaces) of the outbound interface as a value type;
-    3. The distribution currently present on the outbound interface;
+    3. The payload of the message currently present on the outbound interface;
     4. The inbound messages on *all* interfaces of the node (ordered by interface id).

 Not all message calculation rules have to be implemented for every node, just the ones that will be used.
 Similarly, the message calculation rule does not have to be implemented for a specific outbound interface of a specific node if that outbound message never has to be calculated.

+To find out which message calculation rules are implemented for a specific node, use the ``rules`` function:

+.. function:: rules(node_type::DataType, [rule::Function; outbound::Int=0])

+    Print all message calculation rules implemented for ``node_type <: Node``.
+    Optionally, the list can be restricted to a specific rule, such as ``sumProductRule!`` or ``variationalRule!``.
+    If keyword argument ``outbound`` is passed, only the rules for that outbound interface id are listed.

 Composite nodes